 "Play" awhile with the app to get a sense of the navigation.
 It's a bit complicated, but it is logical.

-Recently published Camino guidebooks to supplement your Camino Portugués apps…
+Recently published Camino guidebooks to supplement the Camino Portugués apps…

 1. John Brierley’s Camino Portugués Maps

 Covers the route from Lisbon via Porto to Santiago de Compostela — and it includes the alternate coastal route.

 Camino Portugués (Kindle Edition)

 2. The Camino Portugués (August 2018)

 Published by the excellent Cicerone Press Limited, and written by an experienced Aussie hiker (over 10,000 km!).